MegoABKM/Budgilo-app/README.md

 ## 🛠️ Tech Stack & Architecture

-Budgify is built with a modern, scalable architecture designed for performance and maintainability.
+Budgilo is built with a modern, scalable architecture designed for performance and maintainability.

 ```mermaid
 graph TD